jrladd/CIS241/assignments/presentation.md

 - Your video presentation, uploaded to the OneDrive folder
 - Your written summary, submitted as PDF to the Sakai assignment
 - Your Scholars Day slide, added to our group slideshow on OneDrive
-- Responses for each video, brought with you to class on Thurs.
-23 Apr.
+- Responses for each video, brought with you to class on Mon 12 Dec.
 - Attendance at the CIS Open House on Scholars Day, Tues.
-28 Apr 2pm–2:50pm
+8 Dec.
+2pm–2:50pm